RussMoore22/MoodMouse/docs/data-model.md

 | q5     | reference to questions | yes    | no       |
 | q5_ans | int                    | yes    | no       |

-The survey entity is given to a user daily when
+The survey entity is given to a user daily when they create a checkin

 #### rorschach_imgs
 | name   | type           | unique   | optional |
 | :---:  | :----:         | :----:   | :----:   |
 | path   | varchar(300)   | no       | no       |

+The rorschach_img entity provides a path to an image that the user will respond to when completing a rorschach_test

 #### rorschach_tests
 | name     | type                          | unique   | optional |
 | :---:    | :----:                        | :----:   | :----:   |
 | image    | reference to rorschach_imgs   | no       | no       |
 | response | varchar(500).                 | no       | yes      |

+The rorschach_test entity is given to a user daily when they create a checkin

 #### check_ins
 | name           | type                       | unique | optional |